 31. Vincent’s younger brother Theo kept all of the 600 letters he received from Vincent, but Vincent only kept around 40 he received from Theo.

 32. Apart from the correspondence to his younger brother Theo, Vincent also frequently sent letters to other people.
-This includes his sister Willemina (22 letters), to the painter Anthon van Rappard (58 letters) and to Émile Bernard (22 letters). he also sent individual letters to Paul Signac, Paul Gauguin and the critic Albert Aurier.
+This includes his sister Willemina (22 letters), the painter Anthon van Rappard (58 letters), and Émile Bernard (22 letters). he also sent individual letters to Paul Signac, Paul Gauguin, and the critic Albert Aurier.

 33. There is speculation that the woman Vincent Van Gogh fell in love with in London wasn’t the daughter of the landlady of the lodging house he stayed, but the landlady itself.

-34. After his rejection in love, he found himself in a near-constant state of depression and seriously neglected his health.
-He drank heavily, ate very little and remained solitary for long periods of time.
+34. After his rejection of love, he found himself in a near-constant state of depression and seriously neglected his health.
+He drank heavily, ate very little, and remained solitary for long periods of time.

 35. Despite the tragic event that turned the happy Van Gogh into a miserable loner, he liked London.
 He even wrote in one of his letters: “From time to time I have a great longing to be in London again.”
 Perhaps he was simply nostalgic of what had been described as the best year in his life.